 Chicken soup: There is something about mom’s chicken soup that makes you feel better when you’re sick.
 Besides being a comfort food, chicken soup, both homemade and store-bought, may contain anti-inflammatory properties that may help reduce the symptoms of cold and flu as well as help to relieve congestion.
 But if you’re buying store-bought chicken soup, be sure to check the sodium content.

 Water: Dehydration can cause increased stuffiness and achiness.
-Help loosen congestion and optimize the flow of nutrients throughout your body by drinking plenty of water.
+Help loosen congestion and optimize the flow of nutrients throughout your Healthy Body by drinking plenty of water.
 If you’re not a huge fan, you can also try other clear fluids such as broth or hot ginger tea to ensure you stay properly hydrated.

 Lightly sauté chopped onion in oil in a large heavy pot over moderate heat.
 Stir occasionally, until softened but not browned, about six minutes.
 Add garlic, carrots, potato, celery, pepper and cook, stirring occasionally, until softened, eight to 10 minutes.
 Add stock, chicken, peas and dried dill, simmering until vegetables and chicken are cooked thoroughly.
 Stir in parsley just before serving.